 If you are able to donate and support the work of CoMA Glasgow, please click here to donate online.
 We run our projects on a pay-what-you-can-afford model for those taking part, so every pound is gratefully received and helps us to keep our projects truly open to all.

 CoMA Glasgow is growing into a large new music collective with members of all abilities.
-We meet for specific projects throughout the year (rather than a regular weekly rehearsal) and encourage our members to contribute ideas and lead the facilitation of our projects.
+We meet for specific projects throughout the year, alongside our two Open Score Clubs per month, and encourage our members to contribute ideas and lead the facilitation of our projects.